cookie777/myengsite/content/posts/solve-problems.md

 * For example ~ [experiences].
 * For instance ~ [experiences].
 * [experiences]  ~ is a example of this.
+  * My personal history is an exact example of this.
 * I recently read a report in a major newspaper which pointed out that ~

 #### [また,しめの簡単な結論](https://eikaiwa.dmm.com/uknow/questions/28910/)